stelioshalk/ETL-pipeline-for-I94-immigration-data/README.md

 2. You can run once the generate_csv.py, which will convert three txt files to csv files.
 3. Run the new_etl.py
 4. Go to your amazon redshift cluster to view your staging and fact/dimesion tables

+# Addressing other future scenarios
+1. Significant data increase.
+The technologies that are used in the solution can scale up and handle a any size of data.
+Amazon S3 can store massive amounts of data without issues.
+Additionally, Amazon redshift can scale up.
+Amazon Redshift allows you to add or remove nodes in an Amazon Redshift cluster increasing performance and storage depending on the requirements.
+2. User increase
+Amazon redshift can scale up and handle 100s of users accessing the database.
+3. Scheduling the process to run specific time e.g 7.00am every day This can be achieved by either scheduling the python script to run as a schedule task or using other tools such as Apache airflow which provide high level of customization depending on the requirements.